AhadAli01/flywheel/README.md

 ### To Run

-First, please ensure you have npm and node.js installed.
+After you have cloned this git repository, please ensure you have npm and node.js installed.
 Next, please type

 ```bash
 cd client